Piasy/RxScreenshotDetector/README.md

 See [full example](https://github.com/Piasy/RxScreenshotDetector/tree/master/app) for more details.

+## Dev tips
++  You need create an empty file named `bintray.properties`, which is used for uploading artifact to bintray.

 ## Acknowledgements
 +  `unsubscribeInUiThread` method is grabed from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork).
 +  Thanks for [RxPermissions](https://github.com/tbruyelle/RxPermissions), for request permission in reactive way.